-Creating new patient monitoring equipment for commercial use requires you to develop the complete design of a device for medical use, and have it approved by the FDA.
-Of course, there are many other steps that must be completed on your way to getting a hospital ready piece of patient monitoring equipment ready for mass distribution.
+Just like alcohol monitoring, creating new patient monitoring equipment for commercial use requires you to develop the complete design of a device for medical use, and have it approved by the FDA.

 Companies like DeviceLab specialize in developing hospital grade medical equipment for use by patients and doctors that is streamlined, easy to implement, and highly adaptable.
 Novices in the industry can take up majors like engineering, or they can go the route of independent invention.